ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

    ```
    {: codeblock}

-- To list active connections with ipsec encryption, use one of the following commands.
+- To list active connections with IPsec encryption, use one of the following commands.
    ```sh
    ipsec status
    ```